The ultimate list of ice fishing essentials

 ln the Gaspésie region.
 This species is the ultimate vacation fish.
 If you’re planning on camping or spending some time at a welcoming inn on the peninsula, find a nice spot near Rivière-du-Loup, and you’ll be all set.
 Striped bass sometimes swim very close to shore and you can catch some by getting your feet wet and casting off the shore, or heading in a bit on a boat with a guide.

 It’s important to remember that the striped bass is swimming through Quebec waters as it is migrating.
 In general, fruitful places to fish at the beginning of the season will experience lulls as the waves of migration pass.
 You can find a number of groups on social media including striped bass anglers.
 Follow these groups to get an idea of when the best fishing times will be, so as not to miss your chance!
+Just type in striped bass and the area you want to fish and Facebook will suggest several groups.

 Check out the map of Zone 21, which illustrates where striped bass fishing is allowed.